 Nestled between India and China, biodiverse Bhutan is home to seven percent of the world’s bird species.
-Roughly the size of Switzerland, it is naturally dramatic, rising from the lowland rainforest of the Indian-Malay subcontinent to Himalayan heights far above tree line, its mountains interspersed with valleys carved by fast-moving rivers.
+Roughly the size of Switzerland, it is naturally dramatic, rising from the lowland rainforest of the Indian-Malay subcontinent to Himalayan heights far above tree line, its mountains are interspersed with valleys carved by fast-moving rivers.
 Bhutan’s elevation ranges from 315 feet to a staggering 24,500 feet above sea level.

 This peaceful Buddhist kingdom is also a conservation champion, with a quarter of its lands protected by national parks and a constitutional decree that no less than 60 percent of the country should be covered in forest.
 More than 70 percent of it is now richly forested, an important reason some 700 birds call Bhutan home.
-The incredibly scenic region we travel includes many of the largest and most distinctive birds in Asia, and many riotously colorful and charismatic ones as well, including hornbills, sunbirds, parrotbills, wren-babblers and laughingthrush, to name just a few.
+The incredibly scenic region we travel includes many of the largest and most distinctive birds in Asia, and many riotously colorful and charismatic ones as well, including hornbills, sunbirds, parrotbills, wren-babblers, and laughingthrush, to name just a few.
 We stay longer in the mountain areas on this trip, dropping down a bit into broadleaf forest valleys.

 Tour Highlights

 • Marvel at some of the most spectacular scenery anywhere in the world, including mountain peaks approaching 25,000 feet as a gorgeous backdrop to our birding.
+Fall is known for clear skies and the best chance to view high peaks all around.

 • Marvel at bird superstars, including technicolor Himalayan Monal, Satyr Tragopan, Rufous-necked Hornbill, Fire-tailed Myzornis, Ibisbill, Beautiful Nuthatch, and gorgeous Ward’s Trogon.